 Complications of Hyperinflated Lungs

-The most troublesome complication of hyperinflated lungs is that it can cause cardiovascular problems.
-Pulmonary hyperinflation can affect cardiac functioning drastically.
-With the course of hyperinflation of the lungs, the elevated pressure in the thoracic (chest) cavity can impart damaging changes to the left ventricle of the heart.
+Consequently, with the course of hyperinflation of the lungs, the elevated pressure in the thoracic (chest) cavity can impart damaging changes to the left ventricle of the heart.

 As discussed above, pulmonary hypertension and hyperinflated lungs causes shortness of breath, fatigue, exercise intolerance, and cardiovascular complications.

-The impact of hyperinflated lungs life expectancy varies, often depending on the complication and management
+At this time, the impact of hyperinflated lungs life expectancy varies, often depending on the complication and management

 Treatment of Hyperinflated Lungs